camggould/db-golang/README.md

 # Golang Database

-This implementation is being utilized to explore and learn more about the Go programming languages, as well as learn more about databases.d
+This implementation is being utilized to explore and learn more about the Go programming languages, as well as learn more about databases.